 Additionally, because arthritis and kidney problems associated with Lyme disease are at least partly related to the immune response to the bacteria (rather than the bacteria itself), there is concern that vaccination may contribute to problems.

 Vaccination is also not 100 percent effective, and it's only helpful in dogs that have not already been exposed to B. burgdorferi.
 However, vaccination before exposure can help prevent dogs from getting Lyme disease and also prevent them from becoming a carrier of the bacteria.

-Where vaccines are used, it is usually recommended to start vaccinating dogs as young puppies (e.g., at around 12 weeks, with a booster 2 to 4 weeks later).
+Where vaccines are used, it is usually recommended to start vaccinating dogs as young puppies (at around 12 weeks, with a booster two to four weeks later).
 The vaccine does not provide long-lasting immunity, so annual re-vaccination (ideally before tick season) is necessary.